mikeneilens/codechallenge/challenge11js/README.md

 * I didn't use the json object created by the parser as I wanted to trap any errors in the original json and didn't want to keep bumping into 'undefined'.
 This makes the constructor for Pub class quite long.

 * I had to add my own FlatMap method into the code as I was using Cloud9 to run the javascript which seems to run on an older version of ES6 which doesn't contain the now standard flatMap.

-* I would of like to have extended Array prototype to create functions that operate on listOfPubs and listOfBeer but couldn't think of a way to unit test them.